HP-STAR: Health Professions - Student Training in Aging Research Program

 Individuals holding Ph.D. or other doctoral degrees in the health sciences or professions.

 - Concurrent Other Funding

-Individuals receiving a stipend or salary support from another federal source, or from another research award or participate in another research program concurrently with this Program.
+Individuals receiving a stipend or salary support from another federal source, or receiving a stipend from another research award or participating in another research program concurrently with this Program.
 Annual scholarship funds for tuition or subsistence do not apply.

 The National Institute on Aging (NIA) and UMB have strong interests in continuing to diversify the research workforce committed to advancing the fields of aging and geriatric research.
 All interested students, including those who are members of ethnic or racial groups underrepresented in these fields, students with disabilities, and students whose backgrounds and experience are likely to diversify personnel, approaches, delivery and impact in these fields, are encouraged to apply.

 Non-UM students should see Home Institution Faculty Sponsor section.

 If the student is from an institution other than UMB, the student must have a Home Institution Faculty Sponsor (HIFS).
 The sponsor, who is a health professional clinical practitioner working with the aging population or conducting research in aging, will act as a mentor to the student throughout the remainder of the student's academic program at the student's home institution.
 The sponsor will meet at least twice each year with the student to discuss progress and assist the student in developing an academic geriatric career or focus.
 The HIFS must be a faculty member of the student's Home Institution and whose work is relevant to geriatrics or gerontology.

 The arrangement for the HIFS should be approved by the Program prior to the acceptance of the student into the Program.

 - Letter declaring that the faculty member will a) serve as a HIFS to the student and b) work with the Program to provide continual mentorship.